anabizi/anabizi/README.md

 - 👀 I’m interested in em estudar
 - 🌱 I’m currently learning me amar
 - 💞️ I’m looking to collaborate on não sei
-- 📫 How to reach me me mande menagem e Puxe um ausunto bom
+- 📫 How to reach me me mande menagem e Puxe um assunto bom

 <!---
 anabizi/anabizi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.